 - Donkey Fair or Khalkani Mata Mela is celebrated in October.
 On this day, hundreds of donkeys from North India are brought for selling and buying.
 Donkey races are also organized for the entertainment of the people.

 Some of the major points of interest in Jaipur are:

 - Hawa Mahal, a grandstand of the Pink City is built of pink and red sandstone.
-The palace houses five storeys and was constructed by Maharaja Sawai Pratap Singh in the 18th century.
+The palace houses five stories and was constructed by Maharaja Sawai Pratap Singh in the 18th century.

 - Jal Mahal is situated in the midst of the Man Sagar Lake and carves a niche for its remarkable architecture and palatial comfort.

-- Built using white marble, the Laxminarayan Temple also known as the Birla Mandir.
-The temple is located below the Moti Dungri Fort, and is dedicated to Goddess Lakshmi and Lord Vishnu.
+- Built using white marble, the Laxminarayan Temple is also known as the Birla Mandir.
+The temple is located below the Moti Dungri Fort and is dedicated to Goddess Lakshmi and Lord Vishnu.

 Jaipur offers the perfect blend of luxury and budget accommodation options.
 Those interested in lavish accommodation can plan their stay at The Oberoi Rajvilas, Royal Heritage Haveli, and Taj Rambagh Palace while those on a tight budget can look for cheaper options like Royal Orchid Central, Hotel Sarang Palace, and Hotel Shalimar.